 Other treatments for short bowel syndrome include:

-- H2 blockers.
+- H2 blockers or proton pump inhibitors (PPIs).
 These are medicines to decrease stomach secretions.

 - Medicines to treat diarrhea